fludim/docs/features.md

 <div id="sky-pearl" class="info-hidden">
 <h3>Sky Pearl</h3><hr>
-<p>The Sky Pearl is an upcoming method of easily transporting between the Overworld and the Upper Sky.
+<p>The Sky Pearl is a method of easily transporting between the Overworld and the Upper Sky.
 Right click with one of these and you will be taken to approximately your location in the other dimension.
-They will just break on impact if used in a different dimension.</p>
+They will break on impact if used in a different dimension.</p>
 <h4>Added</h4><p>v0.1</p>
-<h4>How to obtain</h4><p>[FUTURE] Uncommon drop from endermen in the Upper Sky.</p>
+<h4>How to obtain</h4><p>30% drop rate from endermen in the Upper Sky.</p>
 </div>

 <div class="image-container"><img src="https://user-images.githubusercontent.com/69795628/127860974-09d8d529-1aca-4a86-b153-eb88218d18a5.png" alt="Fallen Apple" class="image"><div class="overlay" onclick="fetchInfo('fallen-apple')">Fallen Apple</div></div>